Developer Guide

 Reference class

-class represents a file location in the directory ./references
+The Reference class represents a file location in the directory ./references of the program.
+A reference only

 exists if there is a file present at the file location in the user’s local directory.
 The validity of a